 You may find it useful to use the functions provided in C0's parse library.
 These functions provide a convenient way of creating arrays with specific contents.
-It's not necessary to use this library to test your code, but you may find that writing string[] A = parse\tokens("I love 15-122");
+It's not necessary to use this library to test your code, but you may find that writing is more convenient than writing

+'''

+string[] A = parse_tokens("I love 15-122");

+'''